top of page

 Setting ourselves up for a good night's sleep

 In the Mobilise community, we talked about the importance of setting up the room as part of a nightly routine.
-When we opened this up for discussion in our cuppa, carers shared what they do to set up their room, which includes;
+When we opened this up for discussion in our Cuppa, carers shared these steps to create a sleep-friendly environment

 • Making sure the room is cool and dark